 At Notre Dame, we believe that how we treat others in our interactions is as important as the results that we achieve.
 During the Year-End Review, employees are assessed not only by what they accomplish, but how they reflect the University’s values while accomplishing it.
-Each employee rates his or her performance in two areas: 1) how well s/he accomplished the agreed-upon goals and expectations; and 2) to what degree s/he demonstrated the University’s core values.
+Each employee rates his or her performance in two areas: 1) how well s/he accomplished the agreed-upon goals; and 2) to what degree s/he demonstrated the University’s core values.
 Each of these two areas comprise equal parts (50% each) of the employee’s combined year-end rating.

 Once the employee completes his or her ratings, the manager reviews the ratings and conducts a discussion with the employee to review and confirm the ratings.
 At this time, the manager and employee may also discuss the employee’s career interests and development progress.

 Completion date: May 15.
 Reviews and discussions must be finalized and signed by May 15th to ensure full consideration for the merit planning process.
-NOTE: Department deadlines for review completion may be earlier in order to meet the May 15 requirement.
+Note: Department deadlines for review completion may be earlier in order to meet the May 15 requirement.

 Non-Exempt Hourly Performance Management

 If you work in an hourly paid non-exempt position, you will follow the standard performance management process and schedule.
-If you have access to a computer at work, you will receive training to enable you to utilize the Endeavor performance management system.
-If not, you will use a paper form to write your expectations and development plan activities in July.
+If you have access to a computer at work, you will receive training to enable you to utilize the eNDeavor performance management system.
+If not, you will use a paper form to write your goals and development plan activities in July.
 You will refer to this form when you discuss your progress at your Mid-Year Performance Review in November and use it to assess your year-end performance at Year-End Review Time in May.

 As with the automated process, you are encouraged to keep notes of your performance results and examples of behavioral competencies.
-“Notes” booklets are available from Human Resources.

 Click on the links below to access tools and documents that you will need to complete the performance management process: